18 Effective Time Management Strategies and Techniques

 In this article, we’ve covered many different time management strategies and techniques.
 We touched on 12 easy-to-implement and straightforward ideas, like using a to-do list and minimizing distractions.
 We also highlighted six additional advanced methods like the Pomodoro and 52/17 methods.
 Now it’s your turn to take these time management strategies and implement them into your workflow.

-If you’re still looking for more ways to save time during your day, you should consider hiring a virtual assistant to handle routine administrative tasks.
+If you’re still looking for more ways to save time during your day, consider hiring a virtual assistant to handle routine administrative tasks.
 Virtual assistants are an excellent way to complete data entry, customer service, web research, writing tasks, appointment scheduling, and more.
 Hire a virtual assistant on Upwork to find someone to help you get more work done today!